ronnyml/snowplow-wiki/technical-documentation/1a-trackers/unity-tracker/Unity-Tracker.md

 We have two emitters available currently:

 * `SyncEmitter` : Slow blocking synchronous operation, useful for testing but should not be used in production.
-* `AsyncEmitter` : Fully asynchronous operation which uses the ThreadPool to perform all of its opertations.
+* `AsyncEmitter` : Fully asynchronous operation which uses the ThreadPool to perform all of its operations.

 [Back to top](#top)